-The imagery features soldiers from The Life Guards and the Blues and Royals on their horses stood on top of buildings throughout London, overlooking the capital from Trafalgar Square to Canary Wharf.
+The imagery features soldiers from The Life Guards and the Blues and Royals mounted on their horses and posed on buildings throughout London, overlooking the capital from Trafalgar Square to Canary Wharf.

 Pictured below : Photographing background plates from the rooftop of The Lanesborough

 2012 - 2014

 In 2012 Ripley was in New York photographing background plates for future work, whilst there he took a number of rooftop views and started to formulate ideas about horses being placed on top of buildings affording panoramic views over urban landscapes. ref: ‘Racehorse in Times Square, New York’ - 2012 (view).